nebula-contrib/nebula-carina/README.md

 - [ ] Indexes
 - [ ] TTL on schema
 - [ ] Go / Fetch / Lookup statements
-- [x] Session Pool (partially, might implement a better one later base on nebula-python)
+- [x] Session / Connection Pool (partially, might implement a better one later base on nebula-python)
 - [ ] More abstractions on different scenarios
 - [ ] Default values for schema models
 - [ ] Generic Vertex Model